Dalila is a seasoned housewife who likes to keep herself busy by crocheting, photographing, and writing.

 I love taking pictures.
 I really do.
 And the best thing about it is that, if you're good enough, you might be able sell them!

 Before you get too excited, however, your pictures must be of high quality—you need the right angle and the proper lighting.
 You don't have to be a professional, but be creative.
 You start out just using a phone and saying "Cheese!"

 How about taking care of your tummy better?
 You can impress your household (and yourself) with your cooking and baking skills.
 If you enjoy polishing your talent in the kitchen, you might consider becoming a caterer.
 Focus on a signature dish, promote it, and start getting busy.

 Cookies are easy to make.
-Sometimes I bake cookies, and put them in jars, and sell those at the flea market.
+Sometimes I bake cookies, put them in jars, and sell them at the flea market.
 You get to earn a little something and have fun!